| living with our favorite things

 Antique linens connect us to our past and give us a sense of history.

 The tradition of "waste not, want not" meant that items were repaired, remade and re-fashioned in order to reuse them.
 Clothing was remade to acommodate the latest fashions or as "hand-me-downs" for another person.
 Worn sheets, clothing and tablecloths were cut down to become napkins, pillowcases or towels.
 Smaller sections became quilt squares, patches and cleaning rags.
 Nothing was wasted.
+It's nice to be a part of the lifespan of these lovely and useful old things!

-how people use antique linens Antique linens are used in a tremendous number of ways:
+how people use antique linens

 Sewing fans use them as "raw material" in upholstery, drapery, clothing, bedding